500 million learners.

 The Flashcard

-Knowing 2,000 words in isolation does not produce a single coherent sentence.
-Words carry collocations, register, cultural weight — none of which flashcards capture.
-Vocabulary without syntax is a pile of bricks without mortar.
+Two thousand words in isolation won't build one fluent sentence.
+Words carry collocation, register, cultural weight — none of which a flashcard captures.
+Vocabulary without syntax is bricks without mortar.

 Production Score: 2/10